lsst-tstn/tstn-023/index.rst

     The xml interface determines the DDS topics data structure.
     If topics with the same identity have different data structures the last system to try to connect to the DDS network will fail.
     This created several issues in the past as DDS cache would prevent users from upgrading the topic data structure.
-    A mitigation to this problem was introduced in recent versions of SAL where topics identity was attached to a hash code based on its content.
+    A mitigation to this problem was introduced in recent versions of SAL in which a hash code based on topics content was attached to its name.
     This allowed users to upgrade topics without colliding with previous cached versions but also meant that incompatible versions silently fail to communicate.

     Diagnosing this issue mainly requires developers to confirm the deployed version of the libraries, and vary considerably from sub-system to sub-system.